-Students in this degree program study healthcare systems, mind-body approaches to grief, loss and stress, psychophysiology and ethics in healthcare.
+Students in a mind-body medicine Ph.D. program study healthcare systems, mind-body approaches to grief, loss and stress, psychophysiology and ethics in healthcare.
 Program participants attend seminars, complete a clinical practicum and write a doctoral thesis that demonstrates mastery in the field.
 Acupuncturists, psychologists and chiropractors are among the potential professional outcomes of such programs.
 Candidates who also hold traditional medical degrees may qualify for board certification.

-Mind-body medicine and holistic health professionals are employed in a variety of health care settings.
+Mind-body medicine and holistic health professionals are employed in a variety of healthcare settings.
 Many graduates of this Ph.D. program pursue a Doctor of Medicine (M.D.) and become practicing physicians.
 Popular career choices for graduates include: